antonysamuelbenson-srm/saas_supchn/backend/readme.md

 * Text to SQL using llama-3.1-8b-instant via Groq.
 * Get an API key from - https://console.groq.com/keys and add it to .env file

-* In order to run and test through client terminal, open a new terminal and run the following command to first import the documents into rag component :
+* Before testing, make sure to ingest documents into Chroma DB, run the following command to first import the documents into rag component :

 ```bash
 pytho-m app.knowledge.chroma_ingest